 The Mateh Ephraim (Shaar 3, note section) suggests that on the Yorzeit, as well as during the days on which Yizkor is recited, the neshoma has permission to travel in the world it left behind.
 Therefore, on these days we light a candle to give a spiritual gratification to the soul upon seeing the lit candle in their memory.

-This year’s Passover Yizkor Service will be recited on April 22nd, the twenty-second day of Nissan, which is the eighth day of Passover.
+This year’s Yom Kippur Yizkor Service will be recited on September 30th, the 10th day of Tishri.